n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/SecurityScorecard/README.md

 # SecurityScorecard

-[SecurityScorecard](https://securityscorecard.com) enables organizations to prove and maintain compliance with leading regulation and standards mandates that include PCI, NIST, SOX, GDPR, and many others.
+[SecurityScorecard](https://securityscorecard.com) enables organizations to prove and maintain compliance with leading regulations and standards mandates that include PCI, NIST, SOX, GDPR, and many others.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/SecurityScorecard/README.md).